link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 t -> Account.a
 ```

-Rolling back the transaction actually removes the uncommitted tuple.
+Rolling back the transaction actually **removes** the uncommitted tuple.

-### 3. Consistency
+### Consistency

-The **consistency** property ensures that a transaction transforms the database from one valid state to another —
+The **consistency** property ensures that a transaction transforms the database from one valid state to another,
 either by successfully committing or by rolling back.

 But what defines a valid state?